gcallah/MiscWriting/AI/AIAlchemists.md

 they are being programmed.

 Indeed, the tools of these trades themselves were regarded as magical, per
-Eliade: "The tools of the Smith also shared the sacred quality.
+Eliade: "The tools of the smith also shared the sacred quality.
 The hammer, the bellows, and the anvil are revealed to be animate miraculous objects.
 They were regarded as capable of operating by their own magico-religious force, unassisted by the smith."

-This is very similar to the belief that large-language models themselves "understand" their input and "learn" from it.
+Just as large-language models are regarded as capable of understanding their input and learning from it, unassisted by the programmer.

-63: the transformation of holy matter (which is what metal is) demands for its accomplishment the sacrifice of a human being
+Eliade shows that the ideology behind alchemy originated in earlier work with
+metals:

-75: to sum up: in the symbols and rites accompanying metallurgical operations there comes into being the idea of an active collaboration of man and nature, perhaps even the belief that man, by his own work, is capable of superseding the process of nature.
+"To sum up: in the symbols and rites accompanying metallurgical operations there comes into being the idea of an active collaboration of man and nature, perhaps even the belief that man, by his own work, is capable of superseding the process of nature."
+(75)

-Roger Bacon, often considered a forerunner of the Scientific Revolution, wrote about a "medicine, which gets rid of impurities and all blemishes from the most base metal, can wash unclean things from the body and prevents decay of the body to such an extent that it prolongs life by several centuries" 167
+Roger Bacon, often considered a forerunner of the Scientific Revolution, wrote about alchemy as a "medicine, which gets rid of impurities and all blemishes from the most base metal, can wash unclean things from the body and prevents decay of the body to such an extent that it prolongs life by several centuries" 167